Putting Everything Together

 Visual Check!
 The results should now look correct, but if you were using the view analysis inputs from the Intro to Grasshopper module, you might be seeing that almost every building has unobstructed views.
 In that tutorial we were modeling that was context very close to the tower and using short values the view distance.

-1. Adjust the Max View Distance (the distance at which we no longer consider an obstruction to determinantal to a view) to a value that make sense relative to the size of your site.
-In this example we are using a maximum view distance of 600ft.
+(the distance at which we no longer consider an obstruction to determinantal to a view) to a value that make sense relative to the size of your site.
+In this example we are using a maximum view distance of 600ft. - Adjust the

 Finally, if you have gotten to this point and are still having issues, refer to this completed definition to help trouble shoot.